Looking for the best museums in Las Vegas? Here’s a complete guide filled with local tips.

 3246 W Desert Inn Rd, Las Vegas, NV 89102, map

-The Illuminarium is one of the newest attractions in AREA15.
-It is an immersive experience that brings tech, music, and visuals together.
-There are a few different shows currently running, including Space: An Experience Beyond Earth, Wild: A Safari Experience, and O’Keeffe’s One Hundred Flowers.
+The Illuminarium is one of the newest attractions in AREA15, giving you an immersive experience that brings tech, music, and visuals together.
+Various shows are running, including Space: An Experience Beyond Earth, Wild: A Safari Experience, and O’Keeffe’s One Hundred Flowers.

-For an extra special experience, check out the after-dark exhibits where you can sip on cocktails during your time there.
+For a unique experience, check out the after-dark exhibits where you can sip on cocktails during your time there.

-Local Tip: They also have a cafe on site, and they have good food.
+Local Tip: They have a cafe on site, which surprisingly serves good food.
 Not many attractions put their energy and focus on food, but this one does.

-If regular museums are too boring for you, visit the Pinball Hall of Fame, which is basically a giant arcade filled with pinball machines from the 50s to the 90s.
-They moved to a new location closer to the Strip recently with a massive sign that you can’t miss.
+If regular museums are too dull for you, visit the Pinball Hall of Fame, a giant arcade filled with pinball machines from the 50s to the 90s.
+They recently moved to a new location closer to the Strip with a massive sign you can’t miss.
 Plus, all the proceeds go to charity!

 Local Tip: Bring cash or use their ATM, but you’ll have an extra charge.